sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhUvaikuNThaH/govardhaneshavilAsaH.md

 *Enter a Servant.*

-**Servant.**—****The queen of Yagna is waiting in the adjacent garden in the sbade of an arbour, with every offering of worship brought away from the Yagna-shed, in eager expectation to meet you.
+**Servant.**—The queen of Yagna is waiting in the adjacent garden in the sbade of an arbour, with every offering of worship brought away from the Yagna-shed, in eager expectation to meet you.

 **Krishna.—**Rama, let us go there.